RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-04-23-PowerShell-Summit-Wrap.md

 It's an exciting time to be automating and designing solutions on the Microsoft side of the house.

 I'll skip the first day and stick to the takeaways I'm leaving with.
-Hit [the first day's post](http://ramblingcookiemonster.github.io/PowerShell-Summit-Day-One/) for a few notes on using GitHub, Pester, and AppVeyor.
+Hit [the first day's post](http://ramblingcookiemonster.github.io/PowerShell-Summit-Day-One/) for a few notes on using GitHub, Pester, and AppVeyor, and other excitement.

 ### The PowerShell community is fantastic